Nguyễn Xuân Phúc: Visit to Russia

 Accompanying him and his wife was a high-ranking Vietnamese delegation who arrived at Vnukovo airport in the Russian capital Moscow, starting an official visit Russia from 29 November to 2 December, at the invitation of President Vladimir Putin.

 The purpose of the visit is to strengthen cooperation between the two countries in the prevention of the COVID-19 pandemic, especially research and production of vaccines and medicines, and sharing of experience in disease prevention.

-In the following Joint Statement, the two sides affirmed their determination to further strengthen the relations Vietnam-Russia comprehensive strategic partnership by 2030, considering the Consolidating strategic trust is the foundation for further expansion and strengthening of bilateral cooperation in all fields.
-According to Vietnamese Ambassador to the Russian Federation Dang Minh Khoi (Đặng Minh Khôi), the time of talks between Nguyễn Xuân Phúc and Mr. Putin lasting nearly 4 hours is rare in similar events of the Russian President.
+In the following joint statement, the two sides affirmed their determination to further strengthen the relations Vietnam-Russia comprehensive strategic partnership by 2030, considering the Consolidating strategic trust is the foundation for further expansion and strengthening of bilateral cooperation in all fields.
+According to Vietnamese Ambassador to the Russian Federation Dang Minh Khoi (Đặng Minh Khôi), the time of talks between Nguyễn Xuân Phúc and Mr. Putin lasting nearly 4 hours is rare in similar events of the Russian president.

-Policy of injecting money into the economy
+Economic policy

 On 4 January, he said: “Many countries have strongly increased budget spending for economic recovery.
 We must accept increased public debt, budget deficits and increased credit under control.
 We must pump money into the economy and solve problems for growth."

 He agreed with the proposals in the report on increasing overspending, borrowing from foreign exchange reserve funds, issuing bonds, supporting rental accommodation for workers, reducing taxes and fees, and reducing taxable income for businesses. industry, especially allocating state budget capital, increasing charter capital...
 Along with increasing credit and reducing interest rates, new currency creates a necessary volume to promote economic development.
 Such policies are very necessary at this time, to promote the country's socio-economic development, restore growth, and implement the Resolution of the 13th National Party Congress.

-Commenting that the economy's "demand" is still weak, the President said that it is necessary to increase total "demand", especially in areas affected by the epidemic, and those in difficulty need support such as the poor, worker.
+Commenting that the economy's "demand" is still weak, the president said that it is necessary to increase total "demand", especially in areas affected by the epidemic, and those in difficulty need support such as the poor, worker.

-The President said that fiscal and monetary support for development during this difficult time is necessary, but the foundation is to maintain macroeconomics, especially inflation targets.
+The president said that fiscal and monetary support for development during this difficult time is necessary, but the foundation is to maintain macroeconomics, especially inflation targets.

 At the same time, he ordered the need to redesign the incentive mechanism and procedures for receiving fiscal, monetary and credit support packages for businesses and people, so that they can access them in the fastest and most convenient way.
 The best anti-embezzlement and waste.